Furnace filter guide

 MERV vs MPR vs FPR: The Only Furnace-Filter Rating That Means Anything

-Three ratings sit on furnace-filter boxes, but only one is a real standard.
-MERV is defined by ANSI/ASHRAE 52.2.
-MPR and FPR are private marketing scales owned by 3M and Home Depot.
-Here is how they map, and why we score the MERV.
+Standing in the filter aisle, you will see three different ratings on the boxes, and only one of them is a real standard you can trust to mean the same thing everywhere.
+That one is MERV, defined by ANSI/ASHRAE 52.2.
+The other two, MPR and FPR, are private marketing scales that 3M and Home Depot each own and control.
+Here is how they line up, and why we always score the MERV.

 Only MERV is a real standard

-MPR and FPR are not standards.
-MPR (Microparticle Performance Rating) is a scale 3M created and controls for its Filtrete line.
-FPR (Filter Performance Rating) is a scale used by Home Depot for the filters it sells.
-Each company defines its own scale, so the numbers are not comparable across brands and are not independently verified.
+MPR and FPR are a different animal.
+They are not standards at all.
+MPR, the Microparticle Performance Rating, is a scale 3M invented and controls for its Filtrete line.
+FPR, the Filter Performance Rating, is one Home Depot uses for the filters it sells.
+Because each company sets its own scale, the numbers do not compare across brands and nobody outside the seller verifies them.
+You can safely treat them as the seller's own grading.

 How the proprietary numbers map to MERV

-The marketing scales run on bigger, more impressive-looking numbers.
-3M's MPR goes into the thousands; Home Depot's FPR runs 4 to 10.
-Here is the practical conversion for the most common products: MPR 1500 is about MERV 12, and MPR 1900 is about MERV 13.
+The marketing scales lean on bigger, more impressive-looking numbers, which is part of why they exist.
+3M's MPR climbs into the thousands; Home Depot's FPR runs 4 to 10.
+If you want to translate them back to something real, here is the practical conversion for the common products: MPR 1500 is about MERV 12, and MPR 1900 is about MERV 13.
 FPR 10 is roughly MERV 13 in a 1-inch filter.

-The trap is that the same proprietary number can map to different real MERV depending on the filter.
+Here is the trap to watch for: the same proprietary number can stand for different real MERV depending on the filter.
 Home Depot's FPR 10 is MERV 13 in the 1-inch panel but only MERV 12 in the 4-inch media.
-A scale where the same number means two different things is not a scale you can shop on.
-Convert to MERV, then compare.
+A number that means two different things on two different filters is not something you can shop on.
+So convert to MERV first, then compare.

 Why we score the MERV, not the marketing number

-FilterScored credits the true ANSI/ASHRAE 52.2 MERV and rewards brands that print it plainly.
-A filter that hides its MERV behind an MPR or FPR number is marked down on rating honesty, because the buyer cannot compare it against anything.
-This is the same principle as our water rule that a marketing claim is not a third-party certification.
+We credit the true ANSI/ASHRAE 52.2 MERV and reward brands that print it plainly for you.
+When a filter buries its MERV behind an MPR or FPR number, we mark it down on rating honesty, because that choice leaves you unable to compare it against anything else on the shelf.
+It is the same principle as our water-side rule that a marketing claim is not a third-party certification.

-None of this means a Filtrete or Home Depot filter is bad.
-A Filtrete MPR 1900 is a genuine MERV 13 filter.
-The markdown is for obscuring the standardized number, not for the filtration itself.
-A brand that printed MERV 13 plainly would score higher on the same physical product.
+To be clear, none of this means a Filtrete or Home Depot filter is bad.
+A Filtrete MPR 1900 is a genuine MERV 13 filter, and it filters exactly that well.
+The markdown is for hiding the standardized number, not for the filtration.
+The same physical product would score higher from a brand that just printed MERV 13 where you could see it.

 The depth tradeoff nobody mentions

-A high MERV rating in a thin 1-inch filter has a hidden cost: airflow restriction.
-A 1-inch MERV 13 filter packs fine media into a small surface area, which can restrict airflow enough to strain the blower on some systems, especially older ones.
-The same MERV 13 in a 4-inch or 5-inch deep-media filter has far more surface area and restricts airflow much less.
+One more thing the boxes will not tell you: a high MERV in a thin 1-inch filter comes with a hidden cost, which is airflow restriction.
+A 1-inch MERV 13 filter crams fine media into a small surface area, and that can choke airflow enough to strain the blower on some systems, older ones especially.
+Put the same MERV 13 in a 4-inch or 5-inch deep-media filter and it has far more surface area to breathe through, so it restricts airflow much less.

-So the technically right way to run MERV 13 is in deep media, not a 1-inch panel.
-If you only have a 1-inch slot, a MERV 11 often balances filtration and airflow better than a MERV 13.
-We flag high-MERV 1-inch filters for this on their scorecards.
+So the right way to run MERV 13, if your system can take it, is in deep media rather than a 1-inch panel.
+If a 1-inch slot is all you have, a MERV 11 often strikes a better balance of filtration and airflow than a MERV 13 would.
+We flag high-MERV 1-inch filters for exactly this on their scorecards, so you are not caught off guard.

 FAQ